key-connect/services/docs/api/Apis/DefaultApi.md

 # **getTransaction**
 > BlockchainAccountTransaction getTransaction(chainId, hash, network)

-Get a single transaction by its hash on the specified &#x60;chainId&#x60;.
+Get a single transaction object by its provided &#x60;hash&#x60; on the specified &#x60;chainId&#x60;.

+    Returned transaction object might be in greater detail than the one provided in the list.

 ### Parameters